Testimony Sought for 2017 Tax Preference Reviews

 Commissioners request that stakeholders include responses to the following four questions when presenting written or oral testimony in support of, or in opposition to, a tax preference.
 Those testifying are asked to provide answers to the following questions, as well as any relevant evidence:

-- Is there evidence that the tax preference is achieving its intended purpose, as noted in the 2013 tax preferences reports?
-If so, please explain and provide documented evidence.
+- Is there evidence that the tax preference achieved its purpose, as noted in the 2017 tax preferences reports?

-- Does the tax preference provide other benefits which are not stated in its purpose?
-If so, please explain.
+- Does the preference provide benefits in addition to those stated in its intended or inferred purpose?

-- Does the tax preference have any negative consequences?
-For example, were other industries, workers, or the environment harmed by the economic activities stimulated by this tax preference?
+- Does this preference have negative consequences?
+For example, were other industries, workers, or the environment harmed by activities stimulated by this tax preference?